-Post-CCI, mice were randomized into two groups and fed with a control diet (CCI-Control; n = 10) or with a FC multi-nutrient diet

-(CCI-FC; n = 10) for 70 days (detailed composition in Table 1).
-The craniotomy group were fed with control diet (craniotomy; n = 10), and there was no craniotomy-FC group, because the emphasis of the study was on the brain injury component.
-The choice of the dose used in this study was based on a previous study carried out in our group, in which we tested several dose levels.42 The diets were formulated by Nutricia Research (Utrecht, The Netherlands) and manufactured by Ssniff (Soest, Germany), stored at -20° C to prevent lipid peroxidation, and fresh diet was given daily.
+Following CCI, mice were randomized into two groups and fed with a control diet ('CCI-Control'; n=10) or with a Fortasyn® Connect (FC) multi-nutrient diet ('CCI-FC'; n=10) for 70 days (detailed composition in Table 1).
+The craniotomy group were fed with control diet (craniotomy; n=10), and there was no craniotomy-FC group, as the emphasis of the study was on the brain injury component.
+The choice of the dose used in this study was based on a previous study carried out in our group, in which we tested several dose levels.
+The diets were formulated by Nutricia Research (Utrecht, The Netherlands) and manufactured by Ssniff (Soest, Germany), stored at - 20 °C to prevent lipid peroxidation, and fresh diet was given daily.
 Diet stability under these conditions has been confirmed by the producers of the diet.
-No significant differences were observed in the daily food intake and body weight (Supplementary Fig. 1) (see online supplementary material at http://www.liebertpub.com) between groups.
+No significant differences were seen in the daily food intake and body weight (Supplementary Fig. 1) between groups.